Vital-Fernandez/gumath/doc/gumath/index.rst

 Mathematical operations
 =======================

 The gumath functions provide a python wrapper for the libgumath library.
-The operations currently available are :ref:`sine <sin>` and cosine.
+The operations currently available are :ref:`sine <sin>` and :ref:`cosine <cos>`.

 Trigonometry functions
 ----------------------